of financial condition and results of operations

 Corporate Banking

-Helping corporate banks enable a vibrant global ecosystem
+Helping corporate banks excel in a vibrant global ecosystem

 The corporate banking software market has been growing rapidly in recent years, driven by the need for banks to provide better services to their corporate clients and the increasing adoption of digital technologies.
-Similar to retail customers, the corporate customers also need support of their bank in keeping in step with their own business transformation.
-The banks also need to cater to new age corporations with a strong digital focus.
+Corporate customers have specialized requirements from their bank to keep step with their own business transformation.
+The banks also need to cater to savvy corporations with a strong digital focus, ecosystem connectivity, specialized banking services and shorter processing periods.

-To cater to these needs, banks are leveraging disruptive technologies such as artificial intelligence, machine learning, and data analytics to automate processes, improve efficiency, and provide better insights into customer behavior.
+Considering these needs, banks need to adopt technology built to help them cater to corporations and corporate systems like ERP and HCM.
+Banks must deliver digital self-service capabilities to corporates to usher in the digital age.
+Faster processing, digital originations, application tracking and a faster time to yes can be achieved by leveraging disruptive technologies such as AI, ML and data analytics to automate processes, improve efficiency, and provide better insights into customer behavior.
 Using open banking, banks are partnering with fintech startups and other third-party providers to offer their corporate clients a range of solutions that can help them manage their finances more efficiently.

-Our corporate banking solutions can help banks adopt to these rapid developments in the industry.
-Our comprehensive offerings across trade and supply chain finance, corporate credit, and treasury management can help banks better manage their global operations effectively.
-As one of the leading banking IT solutions providers, we are at the forefront of the ongoing transformation towards componentization and adoption of microservices-based architecture to make each component a standalone unit of value.
+Oracles corporate banking solutions help banks onboard, originate and service corporate customers across the banking lifecycle with comprehensive offerings across transaction banking, trade and supply chain finance, corporate credit, and treasury management to help banks cater to global corporations effectively.
+As one of the leading banking IT solutions providers, we are at the forefront of the ongoing transformation towards componentization and adoption of cloud-native microservices-based architecture to make each component a standalone unit of value that can integrate into any system.

 Lending and Leasing